-Here at Desert Hills Hospital, we recognize that not all children are the same, which is why we offer a number of specialized residential treatment services that can treat multiple mental health disorders and behavioral difficulties, such as bipolar disorder.
+Here at Desert Hills Hospital, a leading bipolar disorder treatment center in New Mexico, we recognize that not all children are the same, which is why we offer a number of specialized residential treatment services that can treat multiple mental health disorders and behavioral difficulties, such as bipolar disorder.
 Marked by extreme shifts in mood, from mania to depression, bipolar disorder is a severe mental health illness that effects a number of today’s youth.
 Not only does bipolar affect a person’s mood, but it also impacts their energy and ability to think clearly.
 All of these symptoms of bipolar disorder can have a negative impact on an adolescent or child’s life including damage to relationships, decline in school performance, and difficulties at home.

-Located in Albuquerque, New Mexico, Desert Hills provides a continuum of behavioral health services ranging from sub-acute residential treatment to community based programs for children, adolescents, and their families.
-Since opening in 1990, Desert Hills has grown from a small residential program to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a continuum of behavioral health services ranging from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since opening in 1990, our treatment center has grown from a small residential center to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
 In order to ensure we provide the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training and supervision of all staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Due to our ability to offer each child and adolescent customized and personal care, our staff is fully capable of treating those who have been diagnosed with bipolar disorder.
 We can help your child learn to take control of their future.

 Bipolar Disorder is a lifelong battle and as the parent of a child or adolescent who has been diagnosed with this serious mental health illness, you are going to have to be prepared for some difficulties times.
 Bipolar disorder can feel overwhelming for the individual and their loved and often times can lead to strain between family members.
 However, if you take the time to show your loved one that you care about them, that you are not there to judge, and that you are willing to do whatever you can to help, it can be a tremendous comfort for them.
 Here are some possible things you can say to you loved one that may be supportive: